malikrafsan/Single-Page-Application-Vanilla-TypeScript/README.md

    tsc
    ```
 2. Open the `index.html` by using live server or just open it using file explorer

+Or you can just access on the [github page](https://malikrafsan.github.io/Single-Page-Application-Vanilla-TypeScript/)

 ## Acknowledgements
 > This project is developed for Google Developer Student Club (GDSC) Institut Teknologi Bandung (ITB)